 Mt.
 View will again be partnering with School Readiness to host a free 0-5 year old playgroup.If you know someone who has a ‘future Mt.
 View Student” aged 0-5 please share this information with them.
 Children and parents will have the opportunity to play together, count, learn letters, sort objects, and complete projects in a fun and enriching way.
 If you would like to participate in the playgroup, you are asked to call the school at 860-584-7726 so your child’s name and space will be held.

 Upcoming Playgroup Dates:

 Visitors are asked to enter through our front door (by the flag pole) and first sign in at our main office.

 Thank you for spending 20 minutes each day reading with your child!
 Together we can help all of our Mt.
 View students build a strong foundation for lifelong learning!

-The Bristol Board of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+The Bristol Board of Education does not discriminate on the basis of race, color, religious creed, national origin, sex, disability, ancestry, marital status, sexual orientation, gender identity or expression, genetic information, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.

 The following person has been designated to handle inquiries regarding the non-discrimination policies:

 Name of school-based officer: David J. Huber, Ed.
 D. , Principal firstname.lastname@example.org